Frozen-Projects/WinInputs/README.md

 		- If you select this, you need to calculate correct mouse position with target window's position and size.
 We exposed all informations from GetActiveWindows.

 	- **NDI Screen Capture**
 		- You can start it directly with game if you know FWindowsPlatformProcess::CreateProc functions.
+Or if you have our DeviceInfos plugin.
 		- But user should select all desktop from **Capture Settings -> Configure RoI** only once.
 NDI will record it as JSON (you can find it in "%localappdata%\NDI\Studio Monitor") and start it with same configurations.

 **SAMPLE USECASES:**